alyf-de/liquidity_planning/README.md

 - Employee Salaries, calculated based on the _Cost To Company_ (`ctc`) field from the **Employee** DocType, considering joining and relieving dates.
 - Approved **Expense Claims**.

+> [!NOTE]
+> In order to see any "forecast", you first need to setup the "Auto Repeat" feature for your orders and enter employee salary data.

 ## Calculation Methods

 - The report calculates total income and expenses by aggregating values from sales and purchase orders, invoices, salaries, and expense claims.